nadavmatalon/MCP3221/README.md

 ## BUG REPORTS

-Please report any issues/bugs/suggestions at the 'Issues' section of this Github repository.
+Please report any issues/bugs/suggestions at the [Issues](https://github.com/nadavmatalon/MCP3221/issues) section of this Github repository.

 ## TODO